selsamman/bisync/README.md

 ```
 ## Automating its use in a repo

-bisync is automatically started upon installation and looks for a
+Bisync is automatically started upon installation and looks for a
 config called bisync.json.
 The package.json referring to bisync in its
 devDependencies should both be in the root of the monorepo.

-However if your system is shutdown and restarted the daemon won't
+However if your system is shutdown and restarted, the daemon won't
 automatically run unless you install a script to start upon login.
 This
 command can be used to insert an '''npx bisync start``` in the appropriate
 folder based on your system (Macos, Windows).